-Both LightInTheBox and Ezbuy strive to source high quality products directly from competitive manufacturers in the strongest supply ecosystems in China.
+We strive to source high quality products directly from competitive manufacturers in the strongest supply ecosystems in China.
 Our data-driven business model allows us to offer products at affordable prices through optimal merchandising and fulfillment.
 We work closely with our suppliers to re-engineer their manufacturing processes to achieve faster time-to-market for our products.
 By locating our warehouses near these suppliers, we also realize cost advantages and inventory efficiency.
-As a result, we manage to reduce our product costs and offer more affordable prices to our customers.
+As a result, we manage to reduce our product costs and offer more affordable prices in shorter time to our customers.

-We offer a wide range of product categories, including fashion, home garden, wedding, sports and outdoors, electronics, toys and etc. To effectively present our product selections to customers, we have developed a strong algorithm to recommend similar and related products based on customers purchase and browsing history.
+We target products that can offer our customers better choices and savings, such as fast fashion and other general merchandise product category.
+To effectively present our product selections to customers, we have developed a strong algorithm to recommend similar and related products based on customers purchase and browsing history.

-To acquire and retain customers across diverse geographic markets, we have developed proprietary technologies to manage and optimize our marketing operations.
+We serve customers globally without incurring the costs and complexities associated with establishing a traditional multinational retail infrastructure.
+Our major markets are Europe, North America and Southeast Asia.
+To acquire and retain customers across diverse geographical markets, we have developed proprietary technologies to manage and optimize our marketing operations.
 We have established a specialized social marketing team to our customers.